 THE PRZEWALSKI’S HORSE PROJECT

 Pictured here at 22 days old, Kurt the Przewalski’s foal stands next to his surrogate mother, a domestic mare at the Timbercreek Veterinary facility in Texas where he was born.
 Check out an adorable video of him, here.

 This August 6th, we welcomed the birth of Kurt, the world’s first successfully cloned endangered Przewalski’s horse.
-This advancement was the result of a multi-year partnership between Revive & Restore, San Diego Zoo Global, and the commercial cloning company ViaGen Equine.
+This advancement was the result of a multi-year partnership between Revive & Restore, San Diego Zoo Global, and the commercial cloning company ViaGen Pets and Equine.

 The Przewalski’s horse species was extinct in the wild by the 1960s, with just 12 remaining in captivity.
 Since then conservationists have recovered the species to over 2,000 today, half of which are now returned to the wild.
 Despite this progress, the species’ lack of genetic diversity is a concern for their long-term recovery.

 Because of this, we developed the plan to clone Kurt from a cell line that had been cryopreserved for forty years at the San Diego Zoo Global Frozen Zoo.
 This cell line was chosen for its unique genetic value to present day generations.
 When Kurt breeds and produces offspring he will restore genetic variation that would have otherwise been lost to time.
 This foal is the beginning of a new future for his species.

 A high-quality reference genome and a “biobank” of cryopreserved tissue samples have the power to inform decisions and usher in a new era of conservation and wildlife management.
 Yet most large scale genomics and biobanking initiatives today are designed for insights, not action.
 To optimize conservation outcomes, we launched the Wild Genomes program through our Catalyst Science Fund.